Title: Managing Attorney

 Canadian broadcaster Dan Matheson interviewed Martin Wagner on the issue of global warming & human rights. / Source: CTV

-In describing his first experience of the Sierra Nevada mountains, John Muir said, "When we try to pick out anything by itself, we find it hitched to everything else in the Universe."
+In describing his first experience of the Sierra Nevada Mountains, John Muir said, "When we try to pick out anything by itself, we find it hitched to everything else in the Universe."
 I am reminded of that statement when I think about the global nature of many environmental problems.
 For example, decisions we make in the United States regarding fuel efficiency requirements for automobiles affect the entire planet.
 When our fuel needs increase, the search for new sources of oil often destroys fragile ecosystems that support endangered species, peasant farmers, and traditional indigenous cultures.
 Cars with poor fuel efficiency emit more greenhouse gases, which contribute to global warming that is already forcing island-dwellers and Arctic peoples from their homes.
-It turns out that we live in a very small world after all.
+We live in a very small world.

 But it is not only environmental impacts that are global; more and more, environmental threats are global, too.
-International trade rules are giving multinational corporations new tools for undermining and avoiding environmental regulations, while governments and international economic institutions prioritize corporate profits over environmental and human rights protection.
-Governments make decisions on trade policies affecting the environment and public health in consultation with corporate representatives and hidden from public scrutiny.
-Like outlaws in the Old West, multinational corporations use national borders to avoid responsibility for their environmental misdeeds.
+International trade rules have given multinational corporations new tools for undermining and avoiding environmental regulations, while governments and international economic institutions prioritize corporate profits over environmental and human rights protection.
+Like outlaws in the Old West, multinational corporations use national borders to avoid responsibility for their environmental misdeeds while governments, afraid of angering powerful corporations, look the other way.
 Because local and national economies and governments are increasingly influenced by international economics, the need for strong mechanisms for environmental protection of the environment has never been greater.

 Earthjustice attorney Martin Wagner with wife Martha and son, Jasper

-International problems call for international solutions.
-Creating these solutions and ensuring that citizens have a strong role to play in implementing them is the mission of Earthjustice's international program.
-Since I have been at Earthjustice, I have taken corporations to task for environmental practices that violate international human rights, petitioned U.S. courts and the World Trade Organization to let citizens participate in the creation and application of international trade rules that affect their health and the environment in which they live, and collaborated with lawyers and activists from around the world to develop international strategies to address myriad environmental problems.
+International problems like these call for international solutions.
+Creating such solutions and ensuring that citizens have a strong role to play in implementing them is the mission of Earthjustice's international program.
+Since I have been at Earthjustice, I have defended communities whose human rights were violated by environmental harm caused by governments or corporations, petitioned U.S. courts and the World Trade Organization to let citizens participate in the creation and application of international trade rules that affect their health and the environment in which they live, and collaborated with lawyers and activists from around the world to develop international strategies to address myriad environmental problems.
 I am energized by the creativity I must use in a discipline—public interest international environmental law—that barely existed when I began my career and that requires me to create solutions as problems arise.
-And I am inspired by the commitment and intelligence of the people with whom I work at Earthjustice.
+And I am inspired by the commitment and intelligence of the people I work with at Earthjustice.
 If it weren't for the problems that make it necessary, this would be the best job I could imagine.